microsoft/cppwinrt/vsix/ProjectTemplates/VC/Windows Universal/StaticLibrary/readme.txt

 classes directly with standard C++, using the C++/WinRT SDK component to generate implementation headers from interface (IDL) files.
-The generated static library should be consumed by a single Runtime Component or App project and the and types will automatically be added to that binary.
+The generated static library should be consumed by a single Runtime Component or App project and the types will automatically be added to that binary.

 To be able to instantiate types from the static library you need to update the activation factory in the consuming binary to call the activation factory exposed by this static library using code similar to: